See who attended

 The Artemis eFoiler system provides up to 90% fuel savings compared to modern high-speed vessels.

-• Skylark is a digital operational control software platform that enables owners and operators of wind farms to track and manage workers more safely and effectively.
-Site-based personnel use their mobile app to complete inductions, check-on and off site and receive work orders, greatly reducing the administrative burden on operational control rooms.
+Skylark is a digital operational control software platform to enable owners and operators of wind farms to track and manage workers more safely and effectively.
+Site-based personnel use its mobile app to complete inductions, check-on and off site, receive work orders, greatly reducing the administrative burden on operational control rooms.